Filament rotation in the California L1482 cloud: Mass, line-mass, gravitational potential, and acceleration

 We show the enclosed M/L profile of L1482 in Figure~\ref{fig:enclosed-line-mass}.
 We include the profiles for the North and South regions separately.
 The distributions are well approximated by a power-law down to the resolution limit of the data.
 We apply a power-law fit (i.e., red-line linear fit to the log-log representation in Figure~\ref{fig:enclosed-line-mass}) to the filament profiles, including the North and South regions:

-where $w$ is the plane-of-the-sky (POS) projected radius; this expression gives the apparent line-mass distribution in the POS.
+where $w$ is the plane-of-the-sky (POS) projected radius; this expression gives the apparent line-mass distribution in the POS (see Table~\ref{table:mass_param} for the values of $\zeta$ and $\gamma$).
 This demonstrates that the North region has a higher line-mass profile than the South region.
 Meanwhile, the total line-mass profile of L1482 is lower than those of the Orion L1641, Orion Integral Shaped Filament (ISF), and the Orion Nebula Cluster \citep[ONC, ][]{stutz16,stutz18}, respectively.

-Because of the symmetry and radial dependence of the cumulative mass profiles, and the fact that the line-mass profiles are well-characterized by scale-free power laws down to the resolution limit of the \herschel data, we assume a cylindrical morphology for the filament, with axial symmetry around the \nh ridgeline.
+Because of the symmetry and radial dependence of the cumulative mass profiles, and the fact that the line-mass profiles are well-characterized by scale-free power laws down to the resolution limit of the \herschel data (see Figure~\ref{cumulative-mass} and \ref{fig:enclosed-line-mass}), we assume a cylindrical morphology for the filament, with axial symmetry around the \nh ridgeline.
 Below we follow the formalism presented in \citet[][]{stutz16} and \citet[][]{stutz18} for the calculations of the apparent plane-of-the-sky volume density, gravitational potential, and gravitational acceleration.
 Table~\ref{table:mass_param} presents the power-law indices and normalizations for the expressions presented below.

 The apparent volume density is estimated as:

 The gas gravitational potential follows as:

 Given that the gravitational acceleration is defined as $g(r)~=~-\nabla \Phi(r)$, then: